-1. Education

-a.
-Education qualifications deemed equivalent to those specified in Section 73-38-9 shall be at least a master's degree, e.g., M.S., M.A., or M.Ed., in speech-language pathology, communicative disorders, or speech and hearing science, or a doctoral degree in audiology from an institution recognized by the State Board of Health.
-Licensees currently licensed as an audiologist with a master's degree will be "grandfathered" in and will remain licensed so long as they maintain their national certification.
-In addition, applicants for an audiology license who are already licensed as an audiologist in another state with only a master's degree will be accepted for licensure in Mississippi if they are currently nationally certified.
+- 1. Education - a.
+Education qualifications deemed equivalent to those specified in Section 73-38-9 shall be at least a master's degree, e.g., M.S., M.A., or M.Ed., with major emphasis in speech-language pathology, audiology, communicative disorders, or speech and hearing science from an institution recognized by the State Board of Health. - b.

-b.
 Institutions recognized by the State Board of Health within the meaning of Section 73-38-9 shall be those institutions with academic programs accredited by the American Speech-Language-Hearing Association or any other national accrediting body deemed appropriate by the Board.